Terms of Service

 9. Please provide parking opportunity for maids.
 An appointment will be considered "cancelled" and the $50 cancellation fee will be applied if cleaners have to leave due to parking inconvenience.

 10. Maggy Maid reserves the right to refuse service to an unreasonable request.

 11. Maggy Maid is not the employer of the domestic workers it referred to you.
 Depending on your arrangement with the domestic worker, you may have employer responsibilities.

 Our goal is to provide a reliable cleaning referral, so you can sit back and relax when you book with us.

-Maggy Maid is not the employer of the domestic worker that is referred to you.
-The domestic worker may be an employee, or an independent contractor, depending on the relationship between the client and the independent housekeeper.
-Generally, if the client directs and controls the manner and means by which the housekeeper performs his or her work, the client may have employer responsibilities including employment taxes and workers compensation, under state and federal law.
+Maggy Maid is not the employer of the domestic worker it referred to you.
+The domestic worker may be your employee or an independent contractor depending on the relationship you have with him or her.
+If you direct and control the manner and means by which the domestic worker performs his or her work you may have employer responsibilities, including employment taxes and workers' compensation, under state and federal law.
 For additional information contact your local Employment Development Department and the Internal Revenue Service.